IndustryEssentials/ymir/README.md

 ![label1](docs/images/label1.jpeg)

-The user must enter the task name, the dataset, the email address of the tagging worker, and the labeling target (person, car).
+The user must enter the task name, the dataset, the email address of the annotator, and the labeling target (person, car).
 If you want to check the labeling platform by yourself, please click "View on labeling platform" and fill in your labeling platform account.
 If you have more detailed requirements for the annotation, you can upload the annotation description document for the annotator's reference.
 You must register with the labeling system in advance.
 You can click "Register Labeling Platform Account" at the bottom to jump to the Label Studio labeling platform to register their labeling account.
 Click on Create Task, as shown in the figure below:

 ![label2](docs/images/label2.jpeg)

-After successful creation, users can view the corresponding task progress and information on the task management interface.
+After successful creation, users can view the corresponding task progress and other information on the task management interface.
 After the task is completed, the YMIR will automatically retrieve the annotation results and generate a new dataset with the new annotation.

 ## 3.3.
 Model training